ducnm24/dsc/README.md

-# dsc
-Data Scientist Competition 2019
+# Data Scientist Competition 2019

 Enter row number of the private test set, prediction for that observation is written out right after